Table of Contents

 - (c) Individual Members pay 10 units.

-- The Members of the Association shall pay the annual fees between the 1st of April and the 1st of September of the year.
+- The National and Corporate Affiliate Members of the Association shall pay the annual fees between the 1st of April and the 1st of September of the year.
 Individual Members can pay at any time of the year.

 6.4 Membership of a Special Interest Group shall not involve any additional fee to the Association, but the officers are required to be Individual Members.

 6.5 The value of 1 unit equals 1€.

 7.1 The satellites associates to the ECM have to be close (within 2 or 3 days) in time to the ECM.
 The satellites to ECM must have a close link both geographically and scientifically to the ECM.
 The satellite activities must be agreed upon with the ECM Committees (Local and Program Committees).
 For the rest of pre- or post- ECM activities, the blackout period must be observed.

 7.2 Applications should be supported by a letter from at least one SIG chair or if no relevant SIG exists by the Chair of an IUCr Commission.